Vietnam.vn - Nền tảng quảng bá Việt Nam

 Người Lao ĐộngNgười Lao Động06/03/2025

-(NLDO) - Many round, faint objects that cannot be observed with the naked eye or under normal light have been captured by two radio telescopes.
+(NLĐO) - Numerous round, faint objects, invisible to the naked eye or under normal lighting, have been captured on camera by two radio telescopes.

-Presented on The Conversation, the team of authors led by Professor Miroslav Filipovic from Western Sydney University and Professor Andrew Hopkins from Macquarie University introduced the "ghosts of the radio universe" captured by the two telescope systems ASKAP and MeerKAT.
+Presenting on The Conversation, the team of authors, led by Professor Miroslav Filipovic from Western Sydney University and Professor Andrew Hopkins from Macquarie University, introduced the "ghosts of the radio universe" captured by the ASKAP and MeerKAT telescope systems.

-Called "ghosts of the radio universe" because these objects are completely invisible to the naked eye or under visible light, but can only be observed under radio light.
+They are called "ghosts of the radio universe" because these objects are completely invisible to the naked eye or in visible light, and can only be observed under radio waves.

 Kính viễn vọng Nam Phi - Úc chụp loạt